Use rstream as a Connectivity Layer for Codex

 rstream webtty fs download --url rstrm://edge-lab /logs/app.log ./app.log

 Paths are relative to --fs-root.
-If WebTTY starts with --fs-root /srv/app, Codex should read /compose.yaml, not /srv/app/compose.yaml.
-The sidecar can be read-only with --fs-read-only; read-write is useful when you already allow command execution, but it still runs with the WebTTY process permissions and is not a sandbox.
+If WebTTY starts with --fs-root /srv/app, Codex reads /compose.yaml, not /srv/app/compose.yaml.
+The sidecar can be read-only with --fs-read-only; read-write is useful when command execution is already allowed, but it still runs with the WebTTY process permissions and is not a sandbox.

 Reach Private Services From the Agent Loop